yask123/Instant-Movie-Streamer/README.md

 ### Disclaimer

-Watching copyright content might me illegal in your country.
+Watching copyrighted content might be illegal in your country.